 The church at Hulme Walfield is known as the daughter church.
 Information about St Michael's Church, Hulme Walfield can be found here.
-Services just for those people who are shielding from the coronavirus, will be held at Hulme Walfield Church.
-Please check their Services and Events page.

 The parish of Eaton with Hulme Walfield is committed to the safeguarding of children, young people and adults.
 For more information, please go to our Safeguarding page.

 Services are held in church once a month, with an occasional extra one.
 For details of services, please see 'Services and events'.
 For our usual service sheet and the pew sheet of prayers and readings for the day click here.

 If you intend to come to one of our services, please read the COVID-19 information and safety instructions before you do so.